KomodoPlatform/developer-docs/docs/basic-docs/smart-chains/smart-chain-setup/dexp2p.md

 # Enhanced Peer to Peer data broadcast and synchronisation between Nodes of a Smart Chain

 :::tip Note
 This Peer to Peer Messaging Enhancement technology is in development.
-The specifics of the implementation are also subject to change.
+The specifics of the implementation are subject to change.
 This document is a Work In Progress.
 :::

 ## Introduction